 Opening a guy’s closet can feel like stepping into a warzone: A pile of dirty clothes waiting to go to the dry cleaner on the floor.
 Ties spilling out of an old shoebox.
 Belts littering the floor.
-Shirts crammed on hangers—most of them falling off.
+Shirts crammed on hangers – most of them falling off.

 You spend good money on your clothes.
 Treat them right.
 Use these de-cluttering tips from organisation experts to rearrange your closet.
 They’ll help keep your clothes lasting longer, and simplify your life every morning.

-1. Organise by category, then colour.
+1. Organise by category, then colour

 Leave enough space between these sections so you can clearly tell where your gym shirts end and your dress shirts begin.
 If you have limited space in a small closet, divide your two sections with a coloured dry cleaning bag.

 You can even organise your closet by colour.
-Colour coordinating your hanging garments makes selecting an outfit quick and easy, says Erin Hogue, the Senior Merchandising Director at The Container Store.
+Colour coordinating your hanging garments makes selecting an outfit quick and easy, says Erin Hogue, Senior Merchandising Director at The Container Store.
 Group all white button-down shirts together, then move on to shades of blue, etc.

-2. Don’t hide open hangers.
+2. Don’t hide open hangers

-3. Make sure all of your hangers look the same.
+3. Make sure all of your hangers look the same

 You’ve probably collected multiple colours and types of hangers over the years, but consolidate to just one kind.
 When all of your hangers look alike, your eye immediately focuses on your clothes, Reich says.

-4. Take care of your belts and neckties.
+4. Take care of your accessories

-5. Use hooks.
+5. Use hooks

 Install hooks on an empty closet wall or on the back of your closet door to hang your hats and other miscellaneous items, says Reich.
+Why not try a skyline wall hook like the one below?

-6. Upgrade your hamper.
+6. Upgrade your hamper

-7. Follow the one-year rule.
+7. Follow the one-year rule

 This one is simple: If you haven’t worn an item within the last year, donate it, says Erin Hogue, the Senior Merchandising Director at The Container Store.
-Otherwise, it’s taking up valuable space—and you probably won’t miss it.
+Otherwise, it’s taking up valuable space – and you probably won’t miss it.